ehealthsuisse/ch-epr-fhir/input/pagecontent/index.md

 5. Write logs to the EPR ATNA Audit Record Repository.

 This extension covers two options:
-1. Generic mHealth option – This option adresses primary systems or mobile applications using the basic EPR flows but replace the XDS.b related and PIX V3 profiles with the FHIR based profiles;
+1. Generic mHealth option – This option adresses primary systems or mobile applications using the basic EPR flows but replace the XDS.b related and PIX/PDQ V3 profiles with the FHIR based profiles;
 2. SMART on FHIR – This option adresses mobile apps or modular primary systems that want to connect to the Swiss EPR using SMART on FHIR.

 #### Profiles, actors and transactions